ertrzyiks/grunt-amxmodx/README.md

 ./node_modules/.bin/amxx-install
 ```

+####On demand
+If compiler is triggered with not installed version, installation will be done automatically just before compilation.

 ####Integration with travis
 Its required to install package `libc6-i386` in order to run 32bit amxx compiler on 64bit travis environment.